Gyro-Stabilized Cars / Motorcycles

 The image in the leader section depicts the 22 tonne (unladen

-was sufficient for the Army Council to recommend a sum of £10,000
+this was sufficient for the Army Council to recommend a sum of

-for the development of a full-size vehicle.
-This was vetoed by
+£10,000 for the development of a full-size vehicle.
+This was

-their Financial Department.
-However, the Army found £2000 from
+vetoed by their Financial Department.
+However, the Army found

 Within this budget Brennan produced a larger model, 6 ft (1.83m)

-mm) diameter gyroscope rotors.
-This model is still in existence in
+(127 mm) diameter gyroscope rotors.
+This model is still in

 Brennan's reduced scale railway largely vindicated the War

-a Liberal government, with policies of financial retrenchment,
+of a Liberal government, with policies of financial

-effectively stopped the funding from the Army.
-However, the India
+retrenchment, effectively stopped the funding from the Army.

-for the North West Frontier region, and a further £5000 was
+develop the monorail for the North West Frontier region, and a

 On 15 October 1909, the railcar ran under its own power for the

-was electric, with the petrol engine driving a generator, and
+transmission was electric, with the petrol engine driving a

-electric motors located on both bogies.
-This generator also
+generator, and electric motors located on both bogies.
+This

-supplied power to the gyro motors and the air compressor.
-The
+generator also supplied power to the gyro motors and the air

-balancing system used a pneumatic servo, rather than the friction
+compressor.
+The balancing system used a pneumatic servo, rather

 The gyros were located in the cab, although Brennan planned to